UiL-OTS-labs/jspsych-vislexdec-vp/README.md

 This type of training is probably going to be problematic for a while, due to COVID-19.
 So after a period of research & R&D, we've decided to choose the custom Javascipt library aimed at experimental research using a browser, called jsPsych {link} as our alternative for lab-based work.
 A couple of remarks here:

 - The 'web' can not offer the accuracy and precision needed for certain paradigms.
 - Variations in hardware, software, internet speed, random noise and distraction and many other aspects my cause variations at multiple levels.
+- Especially when sounds _and_ images need to be synced, be sure to define means to verify or falsify presentation and test well.

 On the other hand:
 - The _principles_ of most paradigms can still be taught and learned